Hard congestion limit of the dissipative Aw-Rascle system with a polynomial offset function: Introduction

 \subsection{Overview of the paper}

 The paper is comprised as follows.
-At the level of $n$ fixed we take advantage of the formulation \eqref{a1}-\eqref{a2} and remark that local existence of regular solutions can be achieved by following an iterative scheme similar to the contents of Appendix B, \cite{Constantin_2020}.
-Then, we carry out two key energy estimates in Section \ref{sectionenergy}; the basic and additional energy estimates.
-The basic energy in particular provides a control of the term $\sqrt{\lambda_{n}(\rho_{n})}\partial_{x}u_{n}$ while the additional estimate gives us crucial bounds on the quantities $\sqrt{\rho_{n}}\partial_{x}p_{n}$ and $(\gamma_{n}+1)^{-1}\rho_{n}^{\gamma_{n}+1}$.
-These estimates allow us to prove the existence of an upper bound for the density which converges to $1$ as $n \to \infty$ in Section \ref{sectiondensityub}.
-The next step is to prove a blow-up lemma analogous to what can be seen in Theorem 1.1 of \cite{Constantin_2020}.
-The blow-up lemma tells us that provided the density is positive on a domain $\mathbb{T} \times [0,T)$ then the solution does not lose regularity and can therefore be extended past time $T$ by virtue of our local existence theorem.
-This result allows us to use a contradiction argument to complete the proof of global existence in Section \ref{sectionproofglobal}.
-More precisely, we carry out a maximum-principle argument on the potential $W_{n}:=\partial_{x}w_{n}/\rho_{n}$ in order to show that the density $\rho_{n}$ is uniformly bounded from below on $\mathbb{T} \times [0,T]$.
+In Sections 2.1/2.2 we make note of a local existence result and three key energy estimates.
+These allow us to obtain an upper bound of the density after which we prove a 'blow-up' lemma in Section 2.4, which is analogous to what can be seen in Theorem 1.1 of \cite{Constantin_2020}.
+The blow-up lemma tells us that provided the density is positive on a domain $\mathbb{T} \times [0,T)$, our local solution can be extended past time $T$.
+In Section 2.5 we use this result to carry out a maximum-principle argument on the potential $W_{n}:=\partial_{x}w_{n}/\rho_{n}$ in order to show that the density $\rho_{n}$ is bounded from below on $\mathbb{T} \times [0,T]$.
 This implies that our solution exists globally, thanks to the blow-up lemma.